 As we drove into town, I was confronted with an alternate reality.

 I was horror-struck by how unsightly the city had become.
 Granted, Brownsville had never been palatial or lavish, but it possessed an undeniable charm with its unique border-city culture and nearby beach.

 Old buildings had become severely dilapidated.
 Empty spaces filled in with tacky strip malls.
 Litter scattered throughout the streets.

 We picked Jerry up and raced towards a mealtime destiny with the Fajita Taco Dinner.
-Suddenly, things starting making a turn for the better.
+Suddenly, things started making a turn for the better.
 So what if Brownsville looked like a giant flea market?
 Big deal if there was a chalk outline surrounding the tattered remains of my childhood home?
 These were just temporal props in the story of our lives.
-As Jerry and I shared stories from our childhood with Shelley, while we enjoyed the perfection that is an Antonio’s meal, and we all agreed that a lifetime of memories was still yet to be made—in the midst of it all, everything seemed right in the world again.
+As Jerry and I shared stories from our childhood with Shelley, while we enjoyed the perfection that is an Antonio’s meal, and while we all agreed that a lifetime of memories was still yet to be made—in the midst of it all—everything seemed right in the world again.

 The next day we spent the afternoon at the beach soaking in the rays and swimming in the blue waters.
 There’s something about being on the beach that makes a vacation truly relaxing.
 The smells, the sounds, the breeze … it must all just come together and release some kind of relaxation endorphin.

 The night when ten years of changes would occur in an instant.
 Forgotten faces would reappear.
 And everyone would see how kind or unkind the years had been.
 To make it even more authentic, our high school reunion took place in our old cafeteria.
 Yes, the cafeteria.
 St. Joseph Academy really broke open the budget for this celebration!